Young Horse Development Program

-Learn more about the AQHA Ranching Heritage Program's Young Horse Development Program for AQHYA members.
+Learn more about the Zoetis AQHA Ranching Heritage Young Horse Development Program

-Priority application deadline: August 15.
-Late application deadline: October 1.
-For the best chance of admission into the program, and the most likely match with a horse closest to your home, apply by the Priority deadline.
+The priority application deadline is August 15, 2018, and the late application deadline is October 1, 2018.
+Apply by the priority deadline for the best chance of admission into the program and the most likely match with a horse closest to your home.
 Participants may be selected and matched with horses any time after August 15.

-Youth can participate in the Ranching Heritage Young Horse Development Program with a donated foal, or purchasing a Ranching Heritage Challenge-nominated foal from a Ranching Heritage Breeder.
+Youth can participate in the Zoetis Young Horse Development Program with a donated foal or purchasing a Ranching Heritage Challenge-nominated foal from a Ranching Heritage Breeder.

-For more information about the Youth Horse Development Program procedures, view the 2017 YHD Record Book here.
+For more information about the Zoetis Young Horse Development Program procedures, view the 2017 YHD Record Book.

 2017 Scholarship Winners